Trusted WordPress tutorials, when you need them most.

 You can change the colors and layout of these templates using Blogger’s built-in tools.
 However, you can’t create your own templates or make modifications.

-There are some non-official Blogger templates available, but it can be really tough to find quality ones, plus you’ll need to pay for them.
+Plus, while there are some non-official Blogger templates available, it can be really tough to find quality ones, plus you’ll need to pay for them.

 Blog Design Options in WordPress